DavideB45/SPM/assignment4/report.md

 comparison con 16 thread (che sembra il numero migliore in media) comparison sequenziale vs sequenziale

-provare le MPI struct
+ricreazione della farm ogni volta

+double buffering has a fatal flow, if we do multiple round we'll end up with multiple arrays to merge and the merge can be quite costly

-provare con piu' nodi (job)
+provare con piu' nodi (job) (non sembra andare)
+(siamo limitati dalla rete)
+altra parte lenta il merge finale che e' poco parallelizzabile

 ## Future improvements
 more test are needed to check the oversubription of the processors in ff with blocking queue